xeolabs/xeometry-guide/outlining.md

 You can emphasize objects in your viewer by showing outlines around them.

-> This is currently implemented using the stencil buffer technique, in which a halo is rendered by drawing a glowing copy of the mesh in the background, expanded along its vertex normals.
-This doesn't work so well for non-smooth vertex normals though, so will be probably be replaced by some sort of post-processing edge-detection technique at some point.
+> _**Under the hood: **This is currently implemented using the stencil buffer technique, in which a halo is rendered by drawing a glowing copy of the mesh in the background, expanded along its vertex normals.
+This doesn't work so well for non-smooth vertex normals though, so will be probably be replaced by some sort of post-processing edge-detection technique at some point._

 ### Example